mari756h/The_unemployed_cells/README.md

 - `--tSNE`: boolean, should tSNE plot be created?
 - `--save`: boolean, save model each epoch

-### Testing the network
+### Testing the networks
-Instead of testing the network together with the training loop, one can also use
+Instead of testing the Skip-gram network together with the training loop, one can also use
 ```console
 python test_network_sg.py --model MODEL --tSNE
 ```